Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 is the module that consumes such events from the database and executes the necessary actions in order to keep all related servers in sync.

 The neighborhood action processor processes the actions in parallel, if possible.
-Two actions can be processed in parallel if they can not influence each other and their order of processing can not affect their result.
-For example, if an identity changes its profile on the profile server, this change has to be propagated to the profile server's followers.
+Two actions can be processed in parallel if they can not influence each other and their order of processing can not affect their results.
+For example, if an identity changes its profile on the profile server, this change has to be propagated to all followers of the profile server.
 This creates as many neighborhood actions in the database as there are followers.
 All these actions can be processed in parallel because they target different servers.
 However, if the same identity changes its profile again, an action that propagates this second change to a follower must not be processed in parallel with the action that propagates the first change of this profile to the same follower.